neputevshina/contraption/readme.md

 A real-time programmable vector graphics editor and GUI framework.

 ## Motivation
 Go does not have a sane UI framework, and I need one for my heroic _endeavor_.
-Gio is incomprehensible.
-It is good from rendering technology point of view, but its interface is simply shit.
-You can't write a GUI application with it without an unlimited amount of time.
+Gio is [incomprehensible](https://gioui.org/doc/learn/get-started#creating-the-program).
+It is good from rendering technology point of view (soon I will use it as a browser backend), but its program interface is simply shit.
+You can't do a serious GUI application with it without an unlimited amount of time and sanity.

 So I simply want a GUI framework that is [Apparatus](https://aprt.us) in form of code.
+Also it must be fast and run in browser.

 ## Intro
 See examples/sink/main.go